Chuu/GetCleanData/codebook.md

 Interpreting Column Names
 -------------------------
-Each column names consists of a preifx signifying what domain the data belongs to.
+Each column names consists of a prefix signifying what domain the data belongs to.
 Interpreting the rest of the column name depends on what the prefix was.
 There are currently three prefixes -- "t", "f", and "a".
 These correspond to "Time Domain", "Frequency Domain", and "Angle".
-Time Domain and Frequency Domain are interepreted in one way, Angle a seprate way.
+Time Domain and Frequency Domain are interpreted in one way, Angle a separate way.

 # Time Domain / Frequency Domain Variable Convention